Euro-Arab Dialogue

 Launched in early 1970 and based largely on the Arab policy of France, the idea of a Euro-Arab dialogue took shape in 1973 following the Yom Kippur War and the first oil shock, thanks to French President Georges Pompidou and his Foreign Minister, Michel Jobert.
 The parties were the European Economic Community and the Arab League.

 The aim was to thoroughly review the very nature of Euro-Arab relations and to achieve an overhaul of relations between the partners, on the basis of equality and respect for the interests of each.
 At the same time, the Euro-Arab dialogue had a strong political content, which aimed to create Euro-Arab cooperation against the United States and to put pressure on Israel.

-The Euro-Arab dialogue is a central part of the Eurabia thesis of Bat Ye'or.
+The Euro-Arab dialogue is a central part of Bat Ye'or's "Eurabia" conspiracy theory.